pfq/PFQ/user/libpcap/README.md

 This implementation of pcap library is extended to support the PFQ socket.
-By default the library makes use of AF\_PACKET sockets and only when the device name is prefixed with the string "pfq" the PFQ acceleration takes place.
+By default the library makes use of AF\_PACKET sockets and only when the device name is prefixed with the string "pfq" the acceleration takes place.

-For applications that do not allow arbitrary names for devices, it is possible to trigger the PFQ acceleration by specifying one of the environment variables described in the table below.
+For applications that do not allow arbitrary names for devices, it is also possible to select the PFQ socket by specifying an environment variable with the name of the device prefixed by PFQ\_ (e.g. PFQ\_eth0=1).
+This allows to selectively choose which devices are to use PFQ sockets and which are not.
+In the end, to force the PFQ socket for all devices, it suffices to set the PFQ\_FORCE\_ALL environment variable.

 The syntax of the device name is the following: